tripasect/mpv-Subtitle-Definition/README.md

 ## Usage
 - Start mpv and load your video.
-- Trigger the Script: While watching the video, press TAB or ENTER to capture the current subtitle text.
+- Trigger the script: While watching the video, press TAB or ENTER to capture the current subtitle text.
-- View Definitions: The Python script will analyze the subtitle text and, if difficult words are found, send their definitions back to the Lua script.
-The definitions will then be displayed on-screen via mpv’s OSD.
+- View definitions: The extension will pause the playback, analyze the subtitle text and, if difficult words are found, show their definitions on the screen.
+If no difficult words are found, it simply resumes the playback without querying ChatGPT at all.
 ### Customization
   - Known Words List: To prevent common words from being looked up, maintain a directory of text files containing known words.
 Add or update .txt files in directory path `/word-lists` if necessary.
   - Key Bindings: Adjust the Lua script to change the trigger key if needed.